 4# Fantastic news, but what steps have been taken to expedite the possession claims when a landlord issues a claim?

-From the 20th September, landlords will need to provide information with their claim about tenant’s circumstances, including information on how the Coronavirus pandemic has affected them.
+From the 20th of September, landlords will need to provide information with their claim about the tenant’s circumstances, including information on how the Coronavirus pandemic has affected them.

 If this information is not provided or the information is not sufficient, County court judges can adjourn the possession claim.
 In our opinion, this is likely to be one of the first thing judges will look at even before you step into the courtroom.

 We have already primed our members on this issue and created documents and templates members can use.
 If the Ministry of justice does provide templates or prescribed documents, you should use them if they do not use our documents to assist you.

 Existing possession claims need to be re-activated